pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 The río Popoi is the type locality of several fish species collected during the Mulford expedition in 1921-1922.
 All specimens are from September 1921.
 The expedition left spent several weeks in Huachi before leaving for a five or six day journey to Rurrenabaque in the last days of September (Rusby 1922, White 1922).
 Pearson writes about the stay in Huachi: "In this locality a month was spent collecting up and down rivers, in side streams, cut-off streams, pools, and in the main river" (Pearson 1924).
 The village of Popoy is located about 6.5 km downstream of Huachi.
 There is a meandering river entering the the Alto río Beni about 2 km downstream of Popoy on the other side of the river.
 This is likely Pearson's río Popoi.

 Ivon: White 1922 writes: "made a new base under the hospitable roof of the Suarez Brothers' finca at Rio Ivon" "about a week collecting along the Ivon River in a covered boat".
-About two weeks were spent at Cachuela Esperanza.
+About two weeks were spent at Cachuela Esperanza (White 1922).

 ## 1930's: Carriker expedition (Melbourne A. Carriker)